sitebay/docs/articles/products/platform/get-started/guides/support/index.md

 - [**Site Bay Documentation**](/docs/): The Site Bay Docs Site contains documentation for all of our products as well as a wide variety of other topics, like using Linux, developing a web application, managing databases, and working with configuration management tools.
 This is a great resource for learning how to use our products and finding tutorials for installing and configuring third-party software on the Site Bay platform.
     - [Product Docs](/docs/products/): Detailed information and guides for each of our products, features, and services.
     - [Troubleshooting Overview](/docs/guides/troubleshooting-overview/): A quick start guide that provides answers for common server connectivity and management issues.
-    - [FAQs for WordPress Sites](/docs/products/compute/wordpress-sites/faqs/): A curated list of the most frequently asked questions regarding WordPress Sites.

-- [**Site Bay Community Site**](https://www.sitebay.org/community/questions/): The Community Site enables you to ask questions and get help from other community members.
+- [**Site Bay Community Site**](https://community.sitebay.org/): The Community Site enables you to ask questions and get help from other community members.
 There are thousands of posts that can provide you with in-depth information, but if you can't find what you need, post your own question and let the community help.
 This is an excellent place to post questions that are [outside the Scope of Support](#scope-of-support).

 {{< note type="warning" >}}